Offshore Solar Plants

 What Does the Future Hold?

-The Liverpool research shows an alternative way of producing solar cells and it could lead to further findings that can help popularizing solar panels.
+The Liverpool research shows an alternative way of producing solar cells and it could lead to further findings that can help popularising solar panels, making the future of solar energy brighter.
 Ultimately the mission is to create a sustainable living conditions for us all.